 While candidates may seriously consider your company in their next career move, there are several obstacles that prevent candidates from applying.

 First of all, applying to jobs takes a significant amount of time.
 Candidates must create role-specific resumes, cover letters and portfolios that may never be reviewed.
 One solution — simplify the application and decision process.
-Cut out any unnecessary qualification and application requirements, and give applicants all the juicy details of your offer — yes, that includes salary info.
+Cut out any unnecessary qualification and application requirements, and give applicants all the juicy details of your offer.
+This also creates a positive candidate experience and may greatly influence their decision to join your company.

 Even if a candidate makes it this far and applies but ultimately opts out of doing an interview, don’t stop there.
 Add them to your candidate pool.
 It may not have been the right time or circumstance for them to pursue your company, but they may be interested in the future.